Loading...

 Know your rights under Alabama law.
 Upload your violation notice to get a customized defense letter citing the exact statutes protecting you.

-No. Under §35-20-5, homeowners have the right to inspect and copy association records, including financial records.
+No. Under §35-20-13, homeowners have the right to inspect and copy association records, including financial records, on written request within a reasonable time (not to exceed 30 days).
 If your HOA denies access, demand compliance in writing citing the statute.
 Continued refusal may support a legal claim for breach of the statutory duty.

 The Alabama Uniform Condominium Act (§35-8A) provides condominium owners with protections including governance standards for boards, lien protections under §35-8A-316, insurance requirements, and requirements for proper association formation and operation.
 It is more detailed than the newer §35-20 Act for planned communities.